HuanyuZhang/INSPECTRE/README.md

 * ```M_degree float```: Set the right endpoint of approximation interval for private poly.
 Default *M=2.0 log k*.
 * ```N_degree int```: Set the threshold to apply polynomial estimator for private poly.
 Default *M=1.6 log k*.

-For the parameter of poly estimator, we just use the default values in their code, which are *L=1.6 log k, M=3.5 log k, N=1.6 log k*.
+For the parameters of poly estimator, we just use the default values in their code, which are *L=1.6 log k, M=3.5 log k, N=1.6 log k*.
 Please see [entropy](https://github.com/Albuso0/entropy) for more information.

 Support coverage estimator